 Working With Weather

-A series of unusual life experiences and an unusual dream led me to seek a spiritual divination in the highlands of central Mexico in 2006 that revealed I had a calling to be a Quiatlzques (one who works with the weather for the benefit of her village) in the Nahua indigenous tradition of Mexico.
-In 2007, I was initiated into this tradition in Nepopualco, Mexico by don David Wiley, the successor to the late don Lucio Campos.
+A series of unusual life experiences and an unusual dream led me to seek a spiritual divination in the highlands of central Mexico in 2006 that revealed I had a calling to be a Quiatlzques (bringer of water) in the Nahua indigenous tradition of Mexico.
+In 2007, I was initiated into this tradition in Nepopualco, Mexico by don David Wiley, the successor to the late don Lucio Campos who was a well know Nahua weather shaman and healer.
 Twice a year I return to Mexico, to continue my training and ritual experience as a Quiatlzques.

 Being called by the Weather Spirits to this ancient and time-honored path involves a special and well-understood relationship with them as the Wind, Clouds, Lightning, Sun and Rain.
 This work involves a lifetime of devotion and service to the Weather Beings, including a commitment to helping people build relationships with these divine forces of nature.
-As part of this work I have been offering community weather ceremonies in Santa Cruz since 2015 and in Santa Monica since 2017.
+As part of this work, I offer seasonal community weather ceremonies in Santa Cruz and in Santa Monica.
 Being a part of this ancient living tradition has been a huge blessing in my life.

 In May 2013, I began an apprenticeship with don David Wiley, in traditional Nahua healing, an aspect of my Quiatlzques path.
 I’m looking forward to seeing how this work in traditional healing will unfold over time!